padenot/yadfig/README.md

 ## Once was genethumb.sh…

 Yes, it worked quite nicely, but it was kind of ugly and sucked (according to its creator).
-At the price of a few dependencies (`pyexiv2` and PIL, since I don't consider python to be a real dependency on a machine that will host pictures), you can have something much nicer (in my point of view).
+At the price of a few dependencies (`PIL`, since I don't consider python to be a real dependency on a machine that will host pictures), you can have something much nicer (in my point of view).